-YEAR-END FINANCIAL REPORTS—GENERAL 7950
+YEAR-END FINANCIAL REPORTS—INTRODUCTION 7950

-(Revised: 06/2020)

-The SCO annually issues detailed instructions to departments for the preparation and submission of year-end financial reports.
-Departments must have SCO preapproval to utilize computer generated reports.
+(Retitled and revised: 06/2021)

+Agencies/departments must follow the instructions in the State Administrative Manual (SAM) to prepare and submit accurate year-end reports to the State Controller’s Office (SCO).
+In addition, Finance provides annual year-end trainings, eLearning, and other useful resources on its website.
+Agencies/departments should refer to these training materials and other resources to develop their year-end work plan and the skillsets required for year-end activities.
+The SCO also issues instructions to agencies/departments for the preparation and submission of year-end financial reports annually.
+Agencies/departments should review these instructions and be familiar with changes.

-Departments will prepare a separate set of year-end financial reports for each fund.
-Accounts of two or more funds will not be commingled in department statements except in a few rare instances and then only upon written permission from Finance, FSCU.
+Agencies/departments must prepare a separate set of year-end financial reports for each fund.
+Accounts of two or more funds will not be commingled in department statements, except in rare instances, and only upon written permission from the Department of Finance, Fiscal Systems and Consulting Unit (FSCU).

-Departments will prepare year-end financial reports as soon after June 30 to meet the required due dates and to estimate accruals with reasonable accuracy.
-See SAM section for Calendar of Reports and Actions due dates.
-See SAM 7951 Illustration for List of Required Year-End Financial Reports and their distribution.
-Departments should plan for additional distribution of all standard reports to meet their internal management needs.
+Agencies/departments will prepare year-end financial reports soon after June 30 to meet the required due dates, and to estimate accruals with reasonable accuracy.
+See SAM section 7930 for Calendar of Reports and Actions for due dates, and SAM 7951 Illustration for a list of the required year-end financial reports and their distribution.
+Agencies/departments should plan for additional distribution of all standard reports to meet their internal management needs.

-In order for departments to meet their deadlines, the following is recommended: Issue a year-end work plan.
+For agencies/departments to meet deadlines, the following is required: Issue a work plan for year-end activities.
 List the specific year-end activities, due dates, responsibilities, and other important information for the timely completion of year- end financial reports.

-Keep accounting staff trained in the year-end financial report preparation procedures.
+Train accounting staff in year-end financial report preparation procedures.

-Keep all phases of accounting current during the fiscal year.
-All reconciliations should be kept current and reconciling items should be corrected on a timely basis.
-See SAM section for additional information on reconciliations.
+Keep all phases of transaction processing and month-end closing current during the fiscal year.
+Management must ensure all reconciliations are current, complete and accurate.
+Reconciling items must be resolved timely.
+See SAM section 7901 – 7924 for additional information on reconciliations.

-Do as much work as possible on year-end financial reports before June 30.
-Departments should start work on problem areas early so that sufficient time is allocated for the timely resolutionof issues anticipated in the current year.
-FI$Cal departments experiencing or expecting serious difficulty in completing the required year-end financial reports on time should contact the Finance, Fiscal Systems and Consulting (FSCU) FI$Cal Department Support staff.
-Other departments should contact Finance, FSCU for assistance.
+Start to perform preliminary year-end activities before June 30.
+Agencies/departments should anticipate problem areas, review and identify issues early to allow for sufficient time to resolve them in the current year.
+Agencies/departments experiencing or expecting serious difficulty in completing the required year-end financial reports on time should contact the (FSCU) for assistance.

+Review the condition of the agency/department’s cash, appropriation, and category balances throughout the fiscal year to determine if sufficient funds will be available to meet expenditures.
+If sufficient funds are not available, agencies/departments have the following options:

+Begin negotiations with other agencies/departments for prompt payment of reimbursements, if applicable.

+Begin negotiations with the Finance budget staff to obtain approval for additional funding.

+Return a portion of an advance (e.g., DGS Service Revolving Fund, State Fund, or Office Revolving Fund) to the appropriation it was originally withdrawn from.

+In addition to the above, the following is recommended:

 Schedule vacations so they will not conflict with the preparation of the year-end financial reports.

-The SCO will provide the following documents for year-end closing: appropriation balances; journal entries for June; Report of Accruals to Controller’s Accounts; Adjustments to Controller’s Accounts; and the Final Reconciliation of Controller’s Accounts with Final Budget Report.
-The SCO will notify departments in the Budgetary/Legal Basis Year-End Financial Reports Procedure Manual of the approximate dates they may expect to receive the Controller’s documents.

-Departments will submit year-end financial reports to the SCO as soon as completed rather than hold them until the final submission date.
+Submit year-end financial reports to the SCO on a flow basis as each fund is completed.

-Throughout the year, departments will review the condition of their cash, appropriation, and category balances to determine if sufficient funds will be available to meet expenditures.
-If sufficient funds are not available, departments have the following options:

-Begin negotiations with other departments for prompt payment of reimbursements, if applicable.

-Begin negotiations with the Finance budget staff to obtain approval for additional funding.

-Return a portion of an advance (e.g., Revolving Fund, General Services, State Publishing, and Prison Industries) to the appropriation it was originally withdrawn from.

-Departments will estimate receivable and payable accruals when it is not possible to obtain actual documentation.
-Lists of all accrual documents, estimated accruals, and amounts will be retained for audit purposes.
+Estimate receivable and payable accruals when it is not possible to obtain actual documentation.
+Retain lists of all accrual documents, estimated accruals, and amounts for audit purposes.